6 Gorgeous Cabins in Pennsylvania That You Can Book for a Skiing Getaway

-They’re ideal spaces off the beaten path to get away from it all for a weekend.
+They’re ideal spaces off the beaten path to get away for a weekend.

-If a getaway to the slopes is on your agenda sometime before the season wraps up in March or April, we’ve got you covered.
-To help you make the most of a weekend trip, we’ve rounded up some of the coolest cabins to warm up in after a full day of schussing.
+The Philly area hasn’t yet seen much snowfall this winter, but Pennsylvania’s ski resorts have been busy making plenty of flakes.
+If a getaway to the slopes is on your agenda sometime before the season wraps up, we’ve got you covered.
+Below, six of the coolest bookable cabins to warm up in after a full day of schussing.

 From the outside, this renovated bunkhouse on a 52-acre organic farm outside Seven Springs looks charming albeit rustic.
 Once you step inside, you’ll be shocked at how modern the one-bedroom cabin is.
-The full kitchen and refurbished bathroom mean that you don’t have to rough it to disconnect from the real world. $80 a night on average.
+The full kitchen and refurbished bathroom mean that you don’t have to rough it to disconnect from the real world.
+Average of $89 per night.

-Also located on fully operational farmland, this luxe, four-bedroom property is comfortable for families — and stunning to boot.
-We recommend watching the snow fall from the wraparound front porch and ending the day around the fire pit. $421 per night.
+Also located on fully operational farmland, this four-bedroom property is comfortable for families (sleeps nine!) — and stunning to boot.
+We recommend watching the snow fall from the wraparound front porch and ending the day around the fire pit.
+Average of $418 per night.

 Where To Ski: Blue Mountain Resort is just five miles from this Palmerton house.
-Known for having one of PA’s largest vertical drops, it promises 39 trails, 16 lifts, and a snow tubing hill.
+Known for having one of PA’s largest vertical drops, it has 40 trails, 16 lifts, and a hill for snow tubing.

-Where To Ski: Big Boulder, a short five-minute drive from the chalet.
-The 15-trail mountain boasts picturesque views and snowy trails you can enjoy.
+Where To Ski: Big Boulder, a 15-trail winter resort, is a short five-minute drive from the chalet.